groupdocs-conversion/GroupDocs.Conversion-Docs/java/getting-started/installation.md

 ### Add GroupDocs.Conversion as a dependency

-Then define GroupDocs.Conversion for Java API dependency in your `pom.xml` as follows:
+Then define GroupDocs.Conversion for Java API dependency in your `pom.xml` file as follows:

 {{< tabs "example2">}}
 {{< tab "pom.xml" >}}